amyjko/bookish/example/chapters/introduction.md

 `
 This is Python code
-but it will not compile, silly it has syntax errors
+but it will not compile
+it has syntax errors
 `